sfjiang1990/Coresets-for-Clustering-with-Fairness-Constraints/README.md

 JSON.simple: https://code.google.com/archive/p/json-simple/

-Please put relevant Jar/dll/so files into /lib folder.
+Please put relevant jar/dll/so files into /lib folder.

-To run the experiments, one also needs to prepare the Python environment that FairTree and FairLP require, and put the compiled binary of BICO into BICO/ folder.
+To run the experiments, one also needs to:

+1. Prepare the Python environment that FairTree and FairLP require

+2. Put the compiled binary of BICO into BICO/ folder

+3. Download the datasets and compress the CSV files as data.csv.gz files and put them in data/DATASET_NAME/ folder.
+For instance, for census1990, one should compress & put it in data/census1990/data.csv.gz.

 One can call the main method in Main.java to run all experiments, which would call BICO, FairTree, FairLP programs automatically.